WHY WOULD WE NOT LET THE BEDBUGS BITE?

 - Invest in bed bug proof mattress encasements.
 These are fabric sacks in which you can slide your mattress or even your box springs into.
 This will protect you from bed bug bites as they would not be able to pass through it.
 These encasements are also too smooth on the outside for the bed bugs to latch on to.

 - Try using a vacuum cleaner to vacuum mattresses, sofas, chairs, beds, and anywhere you see or think the bed bugs may be hiding.
-Seal the bag and throw it outside the house responsibly afterward.
+Seal the bag and throw it outside the house responsibly afterwards.
 This will ensure that the bed bugs that got caught in the bag would not be able to return.

 - Bed bugs are prevalent in apartments with several units due to the fact that people live close to each other.
 Since bed bugs are very mobile and move quickly, they can easily spread to other units.
 Inform your landlord about this; this ought to be their problem so they should call the professional experts.
 It is possible that the other apartment units might have bed bugs too.
 It would now need a large-scale control system to get rid of the bed bugs.